CMPE-195-Project-Morpheus/MatterThermostat/README.md

 ![Board Settings](https://github.com/user-attachments/assets/701093bc-6e3b-4b0d-8492-a9d5ec403de8)

 Here, we changed the Partition Scheme of the board to be "Large APP (3MB No OTA/1MB SPIFFS)" to accommodate for the application size.
+After copying the code and intializing the "ssid" and "password" variables for the desired network, we go ahead and upload the code to the ESP32.
+From there, we enable the Serial Monitor to view any debugging and print to serials by the code.